sshovkov/recurse-center-journal/Week2.md

 This week I started going in-person to the Recurse Center hub.
 The hub occupies two floors in a spacious building in Downtown Brooklyn and you can tell the space is thoughtfully designed and curated, dedicated to making you feel creative and inspired.

-There’s a computer lab with working computers from the 80s and 90s, a closet full of spare hardware for tinkering, a library with every computer-related book imaginable, a power nap corner, a full kitchen, and of course tons of desks (with monitors and keyboards) for heads-down work or pair programming.
+There’s a computer lab with working computers from the '80s and '90s, a closet full of spare hardware for tinkering, a library with every computer-related book imaginable, a power nap corner, a full kitchen, and of course tons of desks (with monitors and keyboards) for heads-down work or pair programming.

 ## Setting Up This Repo

-When I was first researching RC, I had come across several blogs from former Recursers that helped shape my understanding of the program and made me excited about the opportunity.
+When I was first researching RC, I came across several blogs from former Recursers that helped shape my understanding of the program and made me excited about the opportunity.
 I found it energizing to read other people's accounts of what they built, how, and why.

 Special s/o to these blogs -